 Paediatric, Adolescent, Wild-type & Syndromic GIST (PAWS-GIST)

-There are some sub-variants of GIST which are extremely rare and which we have grouped together as "PAWS-GIST".
+There are some sub-variants of GIST which are extremely rare and which have been grouped together as "PAWS-GIST".
 These are:

-GIST Cancer UK has taken the initiative and set up the PAWS-GIST sub group for furthering our knowledge on these rare kinds of GIST.
-Since our work started it has helped to develop the infrastructure for GIST research in the UK and in addition to establishing a PAWS-GIST clinic www.pawsgistclinic.org.uk which convenes three times per annum, has been the catalyst for the National GIST Tissue Bank and a variety of basic research projects including work to establish Wild-type GIST cell lines and Xenografts.
+An alliance of medical specialists and patients called PAWS-GIST is working to help further knowledge on these rare kinds of GIST.
+Since work started it has helped to develop the infrastructure for GIST research in the UK and in addition to establishing a PAWS-GIST clinic www.pawsgistclinic.org.uk which convenes three times per annum, has been the catalyst for the National GIST Tissue Bank and a variety of research projects including work to establish Wild-type GIST cell lines and Xenografts.

 Paediatric/Adolescent GIST differs from adult GIST in many respects.
 It is more prevalent among girls and young women than among boys and young men.
 In the main, the illness starts in the stomach, where several primary tumours can present themselves at the same time.
 Metastases in the lymph nodes are also commoner than in the case of ordinary GIST.

 If the genetic make-up of the tumour cells is examined (mutation analysis), typically no mutations are found in either of the genes which are frequently altered in adult patients (KIT and PDGFRA), and this is referred to as "Wild-Type GIST".

 Imatinib seems on the whole to work less effectively on patients with PAWS-GIST than it does for ordinary GIST.
 But there is also some good news: the tumours often grow more slowly and behave in a less aggressive way than their counterparts in adults.
 Young adults suffering from GIST are often found to have the wild-type GIST.